BARGHEST-ngo/_WARD-UI/README.md

-# WARD — Decentralised live-state Android forensics & acquisition
+# WARD — Live-state Android forensics & acquisition

 **WARD** is a modular, open-source, decentralised, distributed, offline, and privacy-respecting tool for **behavioral mobile forensics and acquisition** using Android ADB–accessible data.